JaniKibichi/plugin-africastalking/INSTALL.md

 # Installation

-You will need a working playSMS to begin with, let us assumed below items are your installation facts:
+You will need a working playSMS to begin with, let us assume below items are your installation facts:

 - Your playSMS web files is in `/var/www/html/playsms`